dseguy/I-love-PHP/CONTRIBUTE.md

 - Save the change, commit it, push it, and create a PR
 - Wait for the PR to be merged
 - Thank you!

+## Some guidelines

+- We love PHP, so let it shine!
+- If you don't know any one resource that show it, or that are not already there, write your own!
+- We love PHP, and we also appreciate other technologies.
+Don't bring them down.
+- Be positive : PHP is alive, it is not not dead.
+- Blogs, vlog, IM, articles, videos : anything goes.